john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

-# What are the four core concepts of Object Oriented Programming?
+# What are the four core concepts of OOP?
 The four key concepts of OOP are: **Encapsulation**, **Abstraction**, **Inheritance**, and **Polymorphism**.

 <dl>